 Orderville is located halfway between Zion and Bryce Canyon National Parks.
 There are a few tourist-type businesses and about 600 people.
 The Orderville Mine Rock Shop looks like the biggest business in town.

-After looking at Brandon’s stock, we walked around the displays outside and then headed into the Orderville Mine Rock Shop.
+After looking at Bradley’s stock, we walked around the displays outside and then headed into the Orderville Mine Rock Shop.
 There were wonderful displays with lots of rocks, minerals, and fossils.
 Most of the items were from Utah, but there were minerals from all over the world.
-Brandon joined us and told us about some of the fossils on display.
-Tom and Brandon agreed that one of them, priced at $4,000, probably belonged in a museum.
+Bradley joined us and told us about some of the fossils on display.
+Tom and Bradley agreed that one of them, priced at $4,000, probably belonged in a museum.
 But Utah seems to have plenty of fossils – more than are needed for museums.